 Turn your classroom into a Thunder StatLab!

-Challenge your students with monthly activities focused on statistics.
+Challenge your students with monthly Thunder-themed activities focused on statistics.

-Allow students to be “junior GM” and learn the importance of stats in basketball.
+Allow students to learn the importance of stats through the game of basketball.

 Discover Thunder Statlab

-Give your students a chance to be “junior GM” and learn the critical role that statistics play in the world of sports.
+Give your students a chance to learn the critical role that statistics play in the world of sports.
 With the Thunder StatLab, you’ll be able to use Thunder fun to help students expand their knowledge of statistics.

 Every month, you’ll have a new activity to use in your classroom.
-And every month, we’ll choose one registered classroom that completes and submits an activity each month to get a special visit from the Thunder.
+We’ll choose one registered classroom that completes and submits an activity each month to get a special visit from the Thunder.
 Selected teachers will receive $5,000 worth of technology upgrades for their classrooms and a pair of sneakers for every student.